Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Introduction

-\begin{itemize} \item \textbf {Hypergraph Construction:} Unlike existing approaches that construct hypergraphs from input graphs by grouping nodes with semantically similar attributes into a hyperedge \cite{feng2019hypergraph, chen2020hypergraph, jiang2019dynamic}, resulting in a loss of network structure information, we construct a hypergraph by discerning higher-order connections between nodes based on the graph's community structure.
-These connections are subsequently represented as hyperedges in the hypergraph, ensuring the preservation of node structural integrity. \item \textbf{Structural and Spatial Encoding for Node Feature Integration:} \texttt{THTN} introduces three different structure encoding schemes (local and global) along with a position (spatial) encoder, enhancing the model's ability to capture important structural and spatial information of nodes.
-These encoding schemes are incorporated alongside the input node features, allowing the model to effectively leverage both the inherent features of nodes and the discovered structural-spatial patterns. \item \textbf{Structure-Aware Self-Attention: } We introduce a structure-aware self-attention mechanism in addition to the semantic feature-based vanilla self-attention utilized in existing hypergraph transformers.
-Our attention mechanism in \thtn\ incorporates both semantic features and structural information that enables the identification of crucial nodes for a hyperedge and important hyperedges for a node from both points of view.
-We further introduce four different measures to discover the structurally important nodes and hyperedges. \item \textbf{Experiments: } We evaluate our model on four datasets for node classification against eleven baseline models.
-Our model consistently surpasses these baselines. \end{itemize}
+\begin{itemize} \item \textbf {Hypergraph Construction:} Unlike existing approaches that construct hypergraphs from input graphs by grouping nodes with semantically similar attributes into a hyperedge resulting in a loss of network structure information, we construct a hypergraph by discerning higher-order connections between nodes ensuring the preservation of node structural integrity. \item \textbf{Node Feature Enrichment via Structural and Spatial Encoding:} \sathg\ introduces three different structure encoding schemes (local and global) along with a position (spatial) encoder, enhancing the model's ability to capture important structural and spatial information of nodes.
+These encoding schemes are incorporated alongside the input node features, allowing the model to effectively leverage both the initial features of nodes and the discovered structural-spatial patterns. \item \textbf{Structure-Aware Attention: } We introduce a structure-aware attention mechanism in addition to the semantic feature-based vanilla attention utilized in existing hypergraph transformers.
+Our attention mechanism in \sathg\ incorporates both attribute-based semantic features and structural information that enables the identification of crucial nodes for a hyperedge and important hyperedges for a node from both points of view.
+We further introduce four different measures to discover the structurally important nodes and hyperedges. \end{itemize}